 If you are well suited to this career, it may be the best way for you to have a social impact.

-As we’ve argued, in the next few decades, we might see the development of powerful machine learning algorithms with the potential to transform society.
-This could have major upsides and downsides, including the possibility of catastrophic risks.
+As we’ve argued, in the next few decades, we might see the development of hugely powerful machine learning systems with the potential to transform society.
+This transformation could bring huge benefits — but only if we avoid the risks.

 What does this path involve?